 Is Your Parcel Technology Prepared for the Future?
+Part I

-Seven key elements to evaluate whether your platform is enabling or hindering your ability to respond to the ever-increasing magnitude of change [a three-part series].
+Key elements to evaluate whether your platform is enabling or hindering your ability to respond to the ever-increasing magnitude of change [a three-part series].

 There is little doubt that over the past few years, shifts in the technical ecosystem have made it difficult for companies to adapt to the speed of change in the DTC and B2B commerce industry.
 Most pundits spend their time laying out a structure to blame giants like Amazon for this rate of change, but in reality, it was a shift that was bound to happen.
 If you are prepared to address this change, you are positioned to win against the competition.

 Everyone we speak with agrees that adoption speed is key.
 The real questions to address are: